matteo-pellegrini/LatInfLexi/data_sheet.md

 Verbs that are explicitly marked as deponents in our data source are coded as defective of morphologically active forms.
 Verbs that are explicitly marked as "perfectum tantum" in our data source are coded as defective of imperfective forms.
 Nouns that are explicitly marked as "pluralia tantum" in our data source are coded as defective of singular forms.
-Missing forms that are not marked as defective should be interpreted as missing data. that cannot be generated on the basis of the information provided by our data source.
+Missing forms that are not marked as defective should be interpreted as missing data that cannot be generated on the basis of the information provided by our data source.

 **Are there any errors, sources of noise, or redundancies in the dataset?** If so, please provide a description.